abuseofnotation/category-theory-illustrated/01_set/text.md

 One type of functions used in programming which strongly resembles mathematical ones are those which convert a value from one type to another, for example, the function which converts a floating-point number to an Integer.
 That is probably the reason why most functional languages are strongly-typed.

+Sets VS Types
+---

+Types and sets are related concepts, the main difference between the two is that a set are simpler.
+A set can contain any number of other sets, (even itself), while a type cannot have other types as members.
+Also, a value has only one type.
+There exist the concept of are subtypes, just as there are subsets, but again things are stricter.

+Every type can be represented as a set of it's values, but *not the other way around*.

 Functional Composition
 ===